-By far one of the most scenic hiking trails I have ever been on.
+This is by far one of the most scenic hiking trails in the world.
 The Kalalau Trail follows the Na Pali Coast for 11 miles going up and down through the valleys.
-I would recommend taking a tent and some supplies and camping at Kalalau Beach, at the end of the trail.
+For the avid adventurers, you can take a tent and some supplies and camp at Kalalau Beach, at the end of the trail.

 There are also options for the less experienced hikers.
 The first 2 miles of the trail leads to Hanakapiai Beach and gives hikers a taste of what is to come.

 From Hanakapiai Beach hikers can choose to go inland for 2 more miles, which leads to Hanakapiai Falls or can continue along the Kalalau trail.
-Hanakapiai Falls is well worth the extra 4 miles (round trip) if you have the time and energy.
+Hanakapiai Falls is well worth the extra 4 miles (round trip).

 Shop my hiking essentials

-Often called the “Grand Canyon of the Pacific”.
-Along the road into Waimea Canyon, there are several lookouts and places to stop to view the canyon.
-Waimea Canyon lookout is the most popular.
-Experienced hikers can hike into the valley or down to the waterfall.
+Waimea Canyon is often called the “Grand Canyon of the Pacific”.
+Along the road into Waimea Canyon, there are several lookouts and

 Kalalua Valley Lookout